dpak11/blockchain/README.md

-# Blockchain (Decentralised)
+# Blockchain

-A decentralised web application that distributes `blockchain` between individual users, and manages transaction records, thereby eliminating the need of a Server for storing Blockchain, transaction details in any form.
+A decentralised blockchain application that distributes `blockchain` between individual users, and manages transaction records, thereby eliminating the need of a Server for storing Blockchain, transaction details in any form.

-> This is a work-in-progress that is currently entering into Phase-3 stage.
+> This is a work-in-progress, currently completed Phase-2

 ### Phase-1 :